Kashmir Great Lakes

 Day 7: Gangabal to Naranag, and Naranag to Srinagar

 This is the last day of the trek.
 It is also the longest of all the days as you need to trek and drive back to Srinagar.
 You trek from Gangabal to Naranag.
 The total distance of the trek is 13 kilometres in 6 hours.
-After descending to Naranag, you need to drive from Naranag to Srinagar which is about 2 hours drive.
+After descending to Naranag, you need to drive from Naranag to Srinagar, about 2 hours drive.

 Gangabal to Naranag: 13 kilometres trek (6 hours).